-Each Award that is granted hereunder will vest in equal installments on each of January 14, 2025, February 10, 2025, March 4, 2025 and April 7, 2025 (each a "Vesting Date"), subject in each case to the Participant's continued status as a Service Provider (as defined in the Plan) through such vesting date.
-If a Participant is on a Discretionary Leave of Absence as of an applicable Vesting Date, the Award will vest following the Participant's return to active service, consistent with the Company's discretionary leave of absence policy.
+Each Award that is granted hereunder will vest in equal installments on each of January 12, 2026, February 9, 2026, and March 9, 2026 (each a "Vesting Date"), subject in each case to the Participant's continued status as a Service Provider (as defined in the Plan) through such Vesting Date.
+Leaves of Absence may impact vesting of Awards as described in the Company's Leave of Absence Policy.

-Within 30 days after each Vesting Date, the Company shall settle each RSU that vests on such Vesting Date by issuing the Participant a number of shares of Company Common Stock equal to the product determined by multiplying (a) the number of RSUs underlying the Award held by the Participant by (b) the Earned Percentage by (c) 25%, cumulatively rounded down to the nearest whole share.
+Within 30 days after each Vesting Date, the Company shall settle each RSU that vests on such Vesting Date by issuing the Participant a number of shares of Company Common Stock equal to the product determined by multiplying (a) the number of RSUs underlying the Award held by the Participant by (b) the Earned Percentage by (c) 33 1/3%, cumulatively rounded down to the nearest whole share.

-By way of example, if a Participant who was employed for all of 2024 and 2025 was granted an Award of 750 RSUs and the Earned Percentage was determined to be 110%, the Participant would be issued 207 shares of Company Common Stock on or around January 14, 2025 and 206 shares of Company Common Stock on or around each of February 10, March 4, and April 7, 2025, determined by multiplying (a) 750, by (b) 110%, by (c) 25%, cumulatively rounded.
+By way of example, if a Participant who was employed for all of 2025 and 2026 was granted an Award of 750 RSUs and the Earned Percentage was determined to be 110%, 275 shares of Company Common Stock would vest on or around January 12, 2026, February 9, 2026, and March 9, 2026, determined by multiplying (a) 750, by (b) 110%, by (c) 33 1/3%, cumulatively rounded.